Introduction to FORB

 Protecting the Religious Freedom of Groups at Risk

-Certain groups face greater exposure to violations of FoRB and therefore require special attention.
+Certain groups face greater exposure to violations of FORB and therefore, require special attention.

 Intersection with Other Human Rights

-FoRB is deeply interconnected with other rights:
+FORB is deeply interconnected with other rights:

-Because human rights are indivisible, protecting FoRB strengthens the protection of all rights.
+Because human rights are indivisible, protecting FORB strengthens the protection of all rights.
 Conversely, violations of religious freedom often signal broader patterns of abuse and systemic discrimination

 Free online micro-course